A reliable waterproof or water-resistant jacket is essential for any hiking adventure.

 Mountain Hardwear Exposure/2 Stretch

-Sure, it could be more breathable, but the 2.5-layer GORE-TEX Paclite material does a decent job regulating heat.
-It doesn’t have pit zips either, but those would increase the weight.
-While not as durable as a true hardshell, the Exposure/2 is leaps and bounds ahead of some of even the best ultralight rain jackets on this list.
+Sure, it could be more breathable and lacks pit zips, but the 2.5-layer GORE-TEX Paclite material does a decent job regulating heat.
+And while not as durable as a true hardshell, the Exposure/2 is leaps and bounds ahead of some of even the best ultralight rain jackets on this list in terms of toughness.

 PROs